The Riviera Maya Beyond The Resorts

 For once, I didn’t feel the need to chase the trip.

-I just let it unfold.
+I simply let it unfold.